Freedom Plow Award for Poetry & Activism 2017 - Recipient, Finalists, and Honorable Mentions

 Please Join Us for the 2017 Freedom Plow Gala Celebration

 We will celebrate Christopher Soto and all of this year's finalists at a gala ceremony and reading at the Arts Club of Washington at 6 pm on the evening of Friday, April 21, 2017.
-Tickets for the event are available online.
+Tickets for the event, cosponsored by the Arts Club of Washington, Busboys and Poets, and the Institute for Policy Studies, are available online.
 If when attempting to purchase a ticket online you find that the form is not accessible to you, please contact us at 202-787-5210 or firstname.lastname@example.org.
 We’ll be happy to offer an alternate way to RSVP.

 Francisco Aragón / Letras Latinas, the literary arts program of the Institute for Latino Studies at the University of Notre Dame